ni/install-systemlink-enterprise/release-notes/2023-10/MongoDB_Migration/README.md

 ## Prerequisites

 Before you begin, you must provision your MongoDB instance with databases and users.
 Refer to [Configuring Systemlink Enterprise](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/config-systemlink-enterprise.html) for a list of databases and password fields to update if using separate credentials per database.
-NOTE: Ensure that you backup the current database passwords for the migration.
+NOTE: Ensure that you backup the current database passwords before the migration.

 ## Enable a Single Instance